1 Winter solstice - First day of winter

 Jan 2, 2017

 There were 5 known planets in classical times.
 Uranus was discovered in 1781, Neptune in 1846 & Pluto in 1930.
-Earth was believed to be flat and not a planet.
+Earth was thought to be flat and not a planet.
 The 5 classical planets plus the sun and moon gave us our 7 day week.
-Planets have Latin names, although the Greeks were the astronomers.
+Planets have Latin names, although Greeks were the astronomers.
 Rome was into building an empire.

 16 NEW HORIZONS @ PLUTO